Navyadeepx/PTSD/README.md

 Python Tkinter Student Database

-ttkbootstrap needs to be installed
+customtkinter needs to be installed

+or use pyinstaller executable